-Under the Investment Advisory Agreement, the Company has agreed to pay or procure to be paid to the Investment Advisor, for its services as Investment Advisor, a fee of 0.6% (2018: 0.6%) per annum of the Company's funds (as reduced by any redemptions of Ordinary Shares prior to the Redemption Date).
-In addition the Investment Advisor is entitled to receive interest earned by the Company on the unpaid element of the fees due to the date of termination.
-The Investment Advisor, Investec Corporate and Institutional Banking, is a part of the same global group of companies as Investec plc, the issuer of the Company's Structured Deposit.
+Under the Investment Advisory Agreement, the Company has agreed to pay or procure to be paid to the advisor, for its services as advisor, a fee of 0.6% (2018: 0.6%) per annum of the Company's funds (as reduced by any redemptions of Ordinary Shares prior to the Redemption Date, which attract a redemption fee of 0.5% of the value of the redemption).
+In addition the advisor is entitled to receive interest earned by the Company on the unpaid element of the fees.
 See notes 9, 11, 12 and 15 for details of investment advisory fees and interest paid in the year and balances outstanding at the year end.